Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/C. Wave behaviour/C.3 Wave Phenomena.md

 ![[Pasted image 20240504100224.png|400]]

 # Closer Look at Single-Slit Diffraction of Light (HL)

+- **Single-slit diffraction** - The simplest diffraction pattern is that produced by wavefronts interfering after they have passed through a narrow, rectangular slit.
+The first minimum occurs at an angle such that $\theta = \dfrac \lambda b$

 ## Interference within a single wavefront
 - Imagine each plane of wavefront as series of points of "secondary wavelets"
 - **Secondary waves** - The propagation of waves in two or three dimensions can be explained by considering that each point on a wave is a source of secondary waves .